pawaryogesh1989/WordPress-Disable-Plugin-Deactivation/disable-plugin-deactivation/readme.txt

 = Does this plugin require any special permissions? =

 No!
 This plugin does not require any special permissions or settings.

+= Can this plugin be used in multi network websites? =

+Yes, it can be used in multi network websites.

+= Can this plugin restrict other admins in network websites? =

+Yes, using this plugin the super admin can now restrict admins from updating/deleting plugins in multi network installs.